Skip to main content

 tip

-You must specify the name, version, and JSON schema definition.
+You must specify the JSON schema definition.
 Refer to the specification for required attributes.

 Post the Message